Branched covers of elliptic curves and K\"ahler groups with exotic finiteness properties: Classification for purely branched maps

-Next we prove that (1) implies (2): By Proposition \ref{propNotIsom} and Corollary \ref{corIsomSESeq} the integer $k$ in (1) is an invariant of the map $f_g$ up to isomorphisms and by Lemma \ref{lemInvble} it must coincide with the degree of the branched covering map $f_g$.

-The existence of a k-fold purely branched covering map for $2\leq k \leq g$ now follows from Lemma \ref{lemkfoldfb}. \end{proof}
+\begin{proof}[Proof of Theorem \ref{thmClassfbKG}] Theorem \ref{thmFinProp} implies that the groups $\pi_1 H_p$ and $\pi_1 H_q$ are kernels of short exact sequences of the form described in Proposition \ref{thmAbstractIsom}.
+Thus, they are isomorphic if and only if the corresponding short exact sequences are.
+Since by assumption all maps are purely branched covering maps, the induced maps on fundamental groups are of the form described in Proposition \ref{thmClassification}(1).
+Hence, the result follows from Proposition \ref{thmIsomSESeq}, Corollary \ref{corIsomSESeq} and Proposition \ref{propNotIsom}. \end{proof}

+It follows that our groups are indeed not isomorphic to Dimca, Papadima, and Suciu's groups apart from the obvious isomorphism for $r=s$ and $g_1=\cdots=g_r=h_1=\cdots=h_r=2$:

+\begin{corollary} The K\"ahler groups $\mathrm{ker}(\phi_{g_1,\cdots,g_r})$ obtained from \resizebox{18pt}{7pt}{ \eqref{eqnDPSmap}} and $\mathrm{ker}(\psi_{h_1,\cdots,h_r})$ obtained from \eqref{eqnOurExamples} are isomorphic if and only if $r=s$ and $g_1=\cdots=g_r=h_1=\cdots=h_r=2$. \end{corollary} \begin{proof} This is an immediate consequence of Theorem \ref{thmClassfbKG} and the fact that we constructed our groups as fundamental groups of the fibre of a sum of $h_i$-fold purely branched holomorphic maps in Section \ref{secSpecConst}, while, as we also saw in Section \ref{secSpecConst}, Dimca, Papadima and Suciu's groups arise as fundamental groups of the fibre of a sum of $2$-fold purely branched holomorphic maps. \end{proof}

-\begin{remark} Note that Theorem \ref{thmAbstractIsom} and Theorem \ref{thmClassification} also allow us to distinguish K\"ahler groups arising from our construction for which not all maps are purely branched, provided that the purely branched maps do not coincide on fundamental groups up to reordering and choosing suitable standard generating sets.
+\begin{remark} Note that Proposition \ref{thmAbstractIsom} and Proposition \ref{thmClassification} also allow us to distinguish K\"ahler groups arising from our construction for which not all maps are purely branched, provided that the purely branched maps do not coincide on fundamental groups up to reordering and choosing suitable standard generating sets.

 It seems reasonable to us that there is a further generalisation of Proposition \ref{propNotIsom} to branched covering maps which are not purely branched.
-A suitable generalisation would allow us to classify all K\"ahler groups that can arise using our construction up to isomorphism.
-We are planning to address this question in future work.
-In particular, the purely branched maps should correspond precisely to the branched covering maps inducing maps of the form $\left(I\cdots I 0\cdots 0\right)$ on homology which would allow us to remove the assumption that $f_g$ is purely branched in Theorem \ref{thmClassification}. \end{remark}
+A suitable generalisation would allow us to classify all K\"ahler groups that can arise using our construction up to isomorphism. \end{remark}

+We want to conclude by giving an example of a branched covering map which is surjective on fundamental groups, but is not purely branched: